 Poorly managed conflict among employees can lead to irreparable consequences.
-In the US alone, conflict costs employers around $359 billion in paid hours every year.
-This is why leaders should be prioritizing conflict management.
+In the US alone, conflict costs employers around $359 billion in paid hours annually.
+This is why leaders should prioritize conflict management.

 Managing conflict in the workplace may be one of the toughest challenges of being a leader.
 However, it is also a skill – and skills can be honed.
 While knowing the basics of effective conflict management provides a solid foundation, advanced solutions can give you more possibilities.

 Different situations demand different actions.
 Learning about new conflict management methods can help you pick just the right approach whenever an alarming situation arises.
 Moreover, advanced techniques can achieve something even better – minimize the chance of conflict.

 In the following, you will learn about advanced tips for leaders on properly managing employee conflict.

 "Prevention is better than cure" is an old saying attributed to the Dutch philosopher Desiderius Erasmus.
 Leaders can adopt this philosophy within their conflict management strategy.
 Instead of settling for the role of a mediator, you can work proactively towards preventing the conflict.
 The solution to minimizing conflict lies in conflict resolution training.